Regency's Development of the TR-1 Transistor Radio

 The information that follows is based on a video taped interview with Regency co-founder John R. Pies on May 12, 1991 and conversations since that time.
 Additional reference information has been added for continuity.

 Regency Factory in Indianapolis, Indiana where the TR-1 was built.
 Left photo - 1953, right photo - 1990.
-CLICK to view a series of addtional factory photos between 1953 and 2012.
+CLICK to view a series of addtional factory photos & images between 1951 and 2012.

 September 1945 - The Beginning of I.D.E.A./Regency